Eastern Shore Centre

+History

 Developed by The Trotman Company, Inc. and designed by CMH Architects of Birmingham, it opened on November 17, 2004.
 It is anchored by the Dillard's and Belk department stores, while the bookstore Barnes & Noble and the regional footwear retailer Shoe Station are additional junior anchors.
 In-line merchants include Build-A-Bear Workshop, Ann Taylor LOFT, and Kirkland's Home.
 As of Fall 2024, Eastern Shore Centre was under the ownership of Wicker Park Capital Management while Crawford Square Real Estate Advisors are handling the leasing.

 Development of Eastern Shore Centre would commence under the auspices of The Trotman Company, Inc., The Herring Group, Foshee Realty and Stephens Property Group of Atlanta when 90 acres of land near Alabama 181 and I-10 was optioned from Malbis Plantation, Inc in December 1997.
 Development of the site necessitated the cutting and removal of numerous trees and assorted debris.
 Temco, Inc., the company performing the burning of materials, had several plumes of smoke wafting across Alabama 181.
 This led to multiple complaints of trouble breathing from residents in nearby TimberCreek golf community and other adjacent neighborhoods in early October 2003.
 Additionally, a report by ADEM stated that Turkey Creek was contaminated with significant quantities of dirt and construction debris.
 Temco, Inc. was fined $15,000 by ADEM in December 2004.

 Initially, Sears was considering a 100,000 square foot department store anchor along with a 9,000 square foot auto service center.
 Dillards joined the project with a 126,000 square foot store by the fall of 2001.
-After a competing open air development project in Daphne changed formats, Belk signed on as thesecond fashion anchor and opened an $8 million dollar 96,250 square foot store in March 2005.
+After a competing open air development project in Daphne changed formats, Belk signed on as the second fashion anchor and opened an $8 million dollar 96,250 square foot store in March 2005.
 The leasing goal for the lifestyle center was to have approximately seventy percent of the in-line tenants new to the market.
 Some of the original smaller specialty stores included Williams-Sonoma, Pottery Barn, Hollister Co. and The Sharper Image.
 Bed Bath & Beyond opened its first South Alabama store at Eastern Shore Centre.

 A multiplex theater complex had always been planned as an entertainment anchor for Eastern Shore Centre, and thus Premier Cinemas was constructed on a section of surface parking east of Belk in early 2008.
 This 45000 sqft facility features more than 2,500 seats across fourteen screens and is Alabama's first all-digital theater complex.

 In April 2015, Bed Bath & Beyond closed and relocated to the Jubilee Square power center in nearby Daphne.
 Regional shoe retailer Shoe Station relocated from an outparcel at Eastern Shore Plaza into a redeveloped 23,130 square foot combination of the former Bed Bath & Beyond and adjoining mall space in the fall of 2015.

 In January 2017, home furnishings retailers Williams-Sonoma and Pottery Barn relocated to the Legacy Village at Spring Hill shopping center in West Mobile.
 Fast fashion retailer Forever 21 would develop a store comprising the former Pottery Barn and Williams-Sonoma spaces in spring 2018.